giotto-ai/giotto-tda/doc/notebooks/tutorials.rst

 Tutorials
 #########

 This page contains tutorials to help you get started with ``giotto-tda``.
+Additionally, the `post <https://towardsdatascience.com/getting-started-with-giotto-learn-a-python-library-for-topological-machine-learning-451d88d2c4bc>`_ by Lewis Tunstall provides a friendly introduction to the philosophy of ``giotto-tda`` and to some of its main features.

 .. toctree::
    :maxdepth: 1